hitesh175/Python_WS2025_BMI_Calculator/README.md

 Problem Statement & Motivation
-Body Mass Index is a commonly used indicator to assess health risks related to body weight.
+The Body Mass Index (BMI) is a commonly used indicator to assess health risks associated with body weight.
 This application provides a simple and user-friendly way to calculate BMI while preventing invalid inputs and offering clear visual feedback.